-FIL later lost funding, so its possible that Sales Curve went their own way and decided not to convert this game.
+FIL later lost funding, so its possible that Sales Curve went their own way and decided not to go ahead.
 This was the last we knew about the game.
-According to The Games Machine, paddlemania was to be released as part of a double pack, with Nikki The Radical Ninja, rather than a stand alone release – so we’re not sure if that was true or not?
+According to The Games Machine, Paddle Mania was to be released as part of a double pack, with Nikki The Radical Ninja, rather than a stand alone release – so we’re not sure if that was true or not.

-We were informed that Paddle Mania was written by Mark Greenshields under contract for Pantheon Software, but Mark confirms he didn’t work on the game.
+We were informed that Paddle Mania was written by Mark Greenshields under contract for Pantheon Software, but Mark didn’t think he worked on the game, which led to a bit of confusion.
 The graphics were believed to have been done by Sam Mohibull.
-However, the Pantheon Software lead could mean that it was the guys behind Superkid who may have done the conversion.
-We need to do some more digging!

 As for the game, it was a sort of Table Tennis game meets Speedball.
 According to Darren, the game was axed for reasons unknown and entire resource was moved onto Continental Circus instead (possibly because Paddle Mania bombed in the arcades).

-After checking out a disk with some graphics on, Jason Kelk discovered some SNK labelled images – which Darren later confirmed as being graphics from Paddle Mania.
-Likely done by Ned Langman.
-We’ve added the screens in the gallery, but also a download of the source files for you to take a look at yourselves.
+After checking out a disk with some graphics on, the late Jason Kelk discovered some SNK labelled images – which Darren later confirmed as being graphics from Paddle Mania.
+Likely done by Ned Langman though.
+We added the screens in the gallery, but also a download of the source files for you to take a look at yourselves.

-Contributions: Rob Whitaker, C64.com, Darren Melbourne, Mark Greenshields, Jason Kelk, Ross Sillifant
+Contributions: Rob Whitaker, C64.com, Darren Melbourne, Mark Greenshields, Jason Kelk, Ross Sillifant, Fabrizio Bartoloni

 Supporting content